Aliens Act 1905: Demands for restriction

 In the 19th century, the Russian Empire was home to about five million Jews, at the time, the "largest Jewish community in the world".
-Subjected to religious persecution, they were obliged to live in the Pale of Settlement, on the Polish-Russian borders, in conditions of great poverty.
-About half left, mostly for the United States, but many – about 150,000 – arrived in the United Kingdom, mostly in England.
+They were obliged to live in the Pale of Settlement, on the territory of the former Polish State adjacent regions of Russia.
+In the aftermath of the assassination of czar Alexander II and subsequent pogroms, large scale emigration ensued, mostly for the United States, but many – about 150,000 – arrived in the United Kingdom, mostly in England.
 This reached its peak in the late 1890s, with "tens of thousands of Jews ... mostly poor, semi-skilled and unskilled" settling in the East End of London.

 By the turn of the century, a media and public backlash had begun.
 The British Brothers' League was formed, with the support of prominent politicians such as William Evans-Gordon, MP for Stepney, organising marches and petitions.
 At rallies, its speakers said that Britain should not become "the dumping ground for the scum of Europe".
 In 1905, an editorial in the Manchester Evening Chronicle wrote "that the dirty, destitute, diseased, verminous and criminal foreigner who dumps himself on our soil and rates simultaneously, shall be forbidden to land".
 Antisemitism broke out into violence in South Wales in 1902 and 1903 where Jews were assaulted.

 Aside from antisemitic sentiments, the act was also driven by the economic and social unrest in the East End of London where most immigrants settled.
 Work was difficult to come by and families required all members to contribute.

 Future Prime Minister Winston Churchill opposed the bill.
 He stated that the bill would "appeal to insular prejudice against foreigners, to racial prejudice against Jews, and to labour prejudice against competition" and expressed himself in favour of "the old tolerant and generous practice of free entry and asylum to which this country has so long adhered and from which it has so greatly gained".
 On 31 May 1904, he crossed the floor, defecting from the Conservatives to sit as a member of the Liberal Party in the House of Commons.